Curriculum

 What does on-site high school instruction look like?

-Our 2022-2023 secondary students have learning blocks for world history, world literature and composition, conceptual physics, math, project seminar, art, and practical life.
+Each semester our high school students have learning blocks for history, literature and language, science, math, project seminar, and an elective.
 Most of our learning blocks (except math) are 90-120 minutes long to allow students to fully engage in learning activities.
 We are also able to flex our schedule to accommodate activities that need extra time to complete.

-For history in 2022-2023, students are studying world history from 500-1700 CE.
-In class, we work together on learning the skills of historical thinking and writing, participate in group discussions, and do learning activities such as historical simulations.
-This semester students will be working to understand cause and effect relationships in world events during that time period; making historical comparisons between events and states in various areas of the world; identifying continuity and change in areas studied; contextualizing primary sources; and learning to write academic essays.
+For history, we work together on learning the skills of historical thinking and writing, participate in group discussions, and do learning activities such as historical simulations.
+This semester students will be working to understand cause and effect relationships in events in the Americas and beyond during that time period; making historical comparisons between events and states in various areas of the world; identifying continuity and change in areas studied; contextualizing primary sources; and learning to conduct research and write academic essays.
 We also make frequent links between our studies and current events.

 We also ask all students to keep a reading journal to track their independent reading.
-We want independent reading to make up half of their off-site lit and comp work.
+We want independent reading to make up a significant portion of their work.
 They create individual reading goals that challenge them in some way, and choose books that will meet those goals.
 This allows students to read at a comfortable level for them, and cultivate a love of reading.
 Students share book recommendations with one another each week as well!

-We have two physics blocks per week.
+We have two science blocks per week.
 One is lab- and project-focused, and the other is conceptually driven.
 Both are as hands-on as possible, to make learning both fun and durable!
-We use Paul Hewitt’s Conceptual Physics in a physics-first science sequence, which will be followed by chemistry, biology, and advanced courses.
+We use high-level texts as bases for knowledge, and do additional work in class to ensure comprehension, understanding, and extension of the material.
+Students will be literate in physics, chemistry, and biology by the time they graduate from Prairie Song.
+We also encourage students to take a fourth science in their senior year at Truman State!

-Students have one project seminar block per week in which they work on a variety of self-chosen projects, based on their own interests.
+The highlight of the curriculum at Prairie Song is project seminar.
+Students have one two-hour project seminar block per week in which they work on a variety of self-chosen projects, based on their own interests.
 They work independently or in small groups, according to their preferences.
-Last year student projects included organizing bake sales, doing behavioral research on mice, writing and performing a murder mystery, and writing and directing a school play that was performed in the spring.
-Projects this year so far have included a study on bats and making paintings of several bats, experimenting with a solar car, analyzing Fortnite playing, and planning a community run/walk to raise awareness about mental health struggles.
+Student projects have included organizing bake sales, doing behavioral research on mice, writing and performing a murder mystery, and writing and directing a school play that was performed in the spring, a study on bats and making paintings of several bats, experimenting with a solar car, analyzing Fortnite playing, and planning a community run/walk to raise awareness about mental health struggles.

 Writing is taught in all subject areas.
 We work on both academic and creative writing.
 We give our writing context so that assignments are meaningful to students.
 We share our writing with one another as well as beyond our classroom so that we are always accomplishing the primary purpose of writing: communication with others.